Colorado Springs Government Vehicle Accident Attorneys

 Emergency vehicles often rush to the scene of an accident, or when carrying injured or ill patients to the hospital.
 These vehicles may be traveling at a high rate of speed, and with sirens blaring, speed through intersections.
 A crossing driver may be unaware of the vehicle passing through a green light, unable to identify the source of the sirens, and is then hit at a high speed, leading to serious, catastrophic, or fatal injuries.
 In these cases, the need for fair compensation cannot be overstated – the injured person may require weeks, months, or even a lifetime of medical care and treatment.

 At The Bussey Law Firm, P.C., we offer a rare level of knowledge and experience in government vehicle accident cases.
-Our firm’s founder, Timothy Bussey, is the sole attorney in Colorado with an ACS Forensic Lawyer-Scientist Designation.
+Our firm’s founder, Timothy Bussey, is one of only two attorneys in Colorado with an ACS Forensic Lawyer-Scientist Designation.
 He formerly served in the U.S. Air Force and is a nationally published author on legal strategies.

 A “tort” is a legal term for a wrongful act or right infringement that leads to civil liability, or in essence, a personal injury claim.
 A government tort is subject to both federal and Colorado state statutes.
 With a private insurance claim, the statute of limitations allows you two years from the time of the accident to file a claim.
 With a government tort claim, you have only 180 days from the time of the injury (or the time it was discovered) to file a claim.